tsemach/typescript-txjs/README.md

 * **`S2S`** - Cross Service Job, this enable to run a job spreading on several services.
 * **`Monitor`** - a full monitor solution.
 * **`Distribution`** - run a job's components in different service / container instance.

-## What's new 0.2.3
-1. adding **`TxSubscribe`** - an implement of RxJS Subject API.
-2. adding **`TxSubject`** - a wrapper around RxJS Subject to support a type of RPC on a Componet.
-3. adding **`TxConnectorExpress`** - Coomponent-2-Component communication using subscribe / next API.

-## DOTO List
-1. Complete the work on S2S using node express (HTTP)
-2. Run Componets in paralle.
-3. Adding retry when execute a component (during job exection)
-4. High availablity - on component level.

 ## Quick Start
 ### Using a Component